Global Tracer Object¶

 automatically registered and you can access it from any file.

-When you are using inline script, after you instantiate the object like tracer = VizTracer()
+object like tracer = VizTracer()

-, it will be automatically
+in your script, it will be automatically

 registered globally.
 It is not recommended to have multiple tracer objects in a single script.
 However, you can turn off